python/devguide/documenting.rst

 custom reStructuredText markup introduced by Sphinx to support Python documentation and how it should be used.

+The documentation in HTML, PDF or EPUB format is generated from text files written using the :ref:`reStructuredText format <markup>` and contained in the :ref:`CPython Mercurial repository <setup>`.

 .. _reStructuredText: http://docutils.sf.net/rst.html
 .. _docutils: http://docutils.sf.net/
 .. _Sphinx: http://sphinx.pocoo.org/